Testicular atrophy: Lifestyle modifications

 In addition to drug therapies and surgical interventions to treat testicular atrophy, lifestyle modifications might also be recommended by healthcare providers.
-Most lifestyle modifications target factors that contribute to infertility in people with testes.
+Most lifestyle modifications target factors that contribute to infertility in men.
 Limiting or abstaining from alcohol intake, smoking, and drugs such as anabolic steroids, cannabis, or opioids can help with infertility.
 Additionally, diet modifications might be encouraged to reach a more balanced diet, such as a higher intake of fish, fruits, vegetables, nuts, seeds, whole grains, and healthier oils, such as olive oil and canola oil.
-Reducing intake of red meats, processed meats, and saturated and trans fats can also lead to improved fertility outcomes.
+Reducing intake of processed meats, and trans fats can also lead to improved fertility outcomes.
 Poor diet can otherwise lead to oxidative stress, which causes sperm damage, leading to lower testicular volume and lower sperm quality.
 Ensuring enough vitamin and mineral intake might also be recommended, since omega-3 fatty acids, antioxidant vitamins, zinc, and selenium might help reduce the damage by oxidative stress and reduce inflammation.
 Zinc intake can be boosted with meats and nuts, and selenium intake can be boosted with whole grains.